 If you’ve used SkyMiles to book a Delta flight, you’ve no doubt balked at the number of miles the airline wants.
-With prices that soar seemingly at random, it can feel like a rip-off.
+With prices that soar seemingly at random, sky-high business class rates, and basic economy award tickets spreading across the globe, it can feel like a rip-off.
+There might be a better way…

 Here’s your new mantra: Anytime Delta wants a boatload of SkyMiles, see if you can snag the flight for less using Virgin Atlantic points instead.
 While this relationship has taken a hit over the years due to a major devaluation, there are still some major sweet spots to book Delta flights for fewer miles – especially if you're heading for Europe.
 And these points are incredibly easy to earn: While you can't transfer your SkyMiles to Virgin, you can transfer them from all the major credit cards including Chase, American Express, Capital One, Citi, and even Bilt Rewards.